IntEL4CoRo/ease_fall_school_2022/README.md

 ## Option 3: Use the VirtualBox image (recommended for MacOS and AMD users)

-If you run MacOS or an AMD-based machine, use [this Virtualbox image](https://seafile.zfn.uni-bremen.de/d/0728fcdc7bb14db7819f/)
+If you run MacOS or an AMD-based machine, use [this Virtualbox image](https://seafile.zfn.uni-bremen.de/d/0728fcdc7bb14db7819f/) and check out [this guide](https://cram-system.org/tutorials/demo/fetch_and_place) for how to configure it.